Find Cheap Homeowners Insurance Quotes in Your Area

 Even if you paid your premium on time to your mortgage lender, mistakes can happen.
 If you get a notice from your insurance company that your premium wasn’t paid, contact your mortgage lender immediately.
 Section 6 of the Real Estate Settlement Procedures Act (RESPA) requires that mortgage lenders make escrow account disbursements on time.
 If they fail to do so, a borrower can file a lawsuit against them under Section 6.

-If your lender does not resolve a payment issue, you can file a complaint with the U.S. Department of Housing and Urban Development (HUD) or the Consumer Protection Office or your State Attorney General's Office.
+If your lender does not resolve a payment issue, you can file a complaint with the U.S. Department of Housing and Urban Development (HUD), the Consumer Protection Office or your State Attorney General's Office.
 You might want to speak to an attorney about litigation as well.

 If you renew your home insurance policy and the cost of your premium goes down, make sure to notify your mortgage lender.
 Remember, a lower homeowners insurance does not necessarily mean the total payment to your escrow account will be less.
 Even if your homeowners insurance premium goes down, your mortgage payment or property taxes might independently increase and offset the lower premium.